 Wikipedia, Altair 8800

 Altair 8800 is one of the oldest commercially available computers overall.
 Ed Roberts (founder and CEO of MITS corporation) was selling these machines by classic mail directly from the factory.

 Various enthusiasts understood the power of Altair and started to develop software and hardware for the computer.
-Those people saw a freedom in Altair - some kind of a release from batch tasks ran on mainframe systems, maintained by elite.
+Those people saw freedom in Altair - some kind of release from batch tasks ran on mainframe systems, maintained by elite.
 The phenomenon of a computer which could be put on the kitchen table allowed to make enormous money by two smart university students.
 In 1975, Paul Allen and Bill Gates wrote a trimmed version of BASIC programming language, called Altair BASIC, which pushed them directly to foundation of Microsoft corporation.

 Basic configuration of MITS Altair 8800 was:

 |RAM||from 256 bytes to 64 kB|